 1. Abdominal Hollowing

-Begin this exercise on your stomach.
+Begin the plank exercise by lying on your stomach.
 After hollowing your abdomen, lift your body up onto your elbows and toes.
 Do not allow your back or pelvis to tilt as you plank.

 In addition, your spine should remain flat and your buttocks should stay in line with your body.
-After holding this position for 5-10 seconds, slowly lower back to the ground.
+After holding this position for five to 10 seconds, slowly lower back to the ground.

 3. Supine Leg Extension

 Complete this without holding your breath or losing the abdominal hollowing.
-Hold the leg in this position for 1 to 2 seconds and then slowly return it to the starting position before repeating the movement with the opposite leg.
+Hold the leg in this position for one to two seconds, then slowly return it to the starting position before repeating the movement with the opposite leg.

 4. Glute Bridge

-Complete this exercise by lying on your back with your knees bent.
+Complete the glute bridge exercise by lying on your back with your knees bent.
 After hollowing your abdomen, lift your buttocks off the ground.
 It is important to continue breathing throughout the exercise.
 After holding the position in the air for 1 to 2 seconds, slowly lower your buttocks back to the ground.

 5. Quadruped Lifts